MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-code.md

 <br>

 As Teams uses the app user's ID token, the app user should have signed in to Teams.
-Pass `allowSignInPrompt: true` in the `options` parameter of `getAuthToken()` in your client-side code to ensure that Teams prompts the app user through the UI to sign in the first time.
+Pass `allowSignInPrompt: true` in the `options` parameter of `getAuthToken()` in your client-side code to ensure that Teams prompts the app user through the UI to sign in.

 <br>
 <details>